Joyjatra

-Joyjatra (জয়যাত্রা) is Bangladeshi film directed by Tauquir Ahmed and produced by Azam Faruk, featuring Mahfuz Ahmed, Bipasha Hayat, Azizul Hakim, Ahsan Habib Nasim, and others.
+Joyjatra (জয়যাত্রা) is a Bangladeshi film directed by Tauquir Ahmed and produced by Azam Faruk, featuring Mahfuz Ahmed, Bipasha Hayat, Azizul Hakim, Ahsan Habib Nasim, and others.
 The film is set in the period of the Bangladesh Liberation War.

 Plot

 Joyjatra takes place during the liberation war of Bangladesh.
 Many people from various villages and ethnic backgrounds attempt to flee to India after the Pakistan Army launched an attack on them.
 For days, the refugees have been stuck on a boat on a journey to India, but eventually, some of them were killed by the army.